-Current as of May 24, 2026.
-USCIS Policy Memorandum PM-602-0199 was issued in May 2026.
-It is a recent and developing policy, detailed implementing guidance has not yet been published, and legal challenges are anticipated.
+Current as of June 2, 2026.
+Reviewed by Davies & Associates attorneys, June 2026.
+USCIS Policy Memorandum PM-602-0199 was issued on May 21, 2026.
+In late May and early June 2026, USCIS and DHS spokespeople issued statements to the press that appear to narrow how broadly the memorandum will be applied, indicating a case-by-case approach rather than a blanket restriction (see Update: USCIS Clarification on Scope (June 2026) below).
+This remains a recent and developing policy, detailed implementing guidance has not yet been published, and legal challenges are anticipated.
 This page will be updated as the position becomes clearer.
-This is general information, not legal advice, and the correct strategy depends on the applicant’s visa category, status history, timing of entry, and any negative factors.
+This is general information, not legal advice, and the correct strategy depends on the applicant’s visa category, status history, timing of entry, admissibility profile, and any negative discretionary factors.

 USCIS Policy Memorandum PM-602-0199 does not abolish adjustment of status, but it changes how USCIS officers are instructed to exercise discretion in Form I-485 cases.
 Applicants should now expect adjustment filings to be reviewed less like routine form packages and more like discretionary legal submissions.

 Have a pending or planned I-485?
-The safest next step is to review your visa history, timing of entry, maintenance of status, and discretionary evidence before filing or travelling.
+The safest next step is to review your visa history, timing of entry, maintenance of status, discretionary evidence, travel plans, and consular-processing risks before filing or departing the United States.
 Ask a U.S. immigration lawyer to review your case.

-Official sources: This page is based on USCIS Policy Memorandum PM-602-0199, the accompanying USCIS newsroom release, the USCIS Form I-485 page, the USCIS adjustment of status page, USCIS Policy Manual Volume 7, INA § 245 / 8 U.S.C. § 1255, and 8 CFR Part 245.
+Official sources: This page is based on USCIS Policy Memorandum PM-602-0199, the accompanying USCIS newsroom release, the USCIS Form I-485 page, the USCIS adjustment of status page, USCIS Policy Manual Volume 7, INA § 245 / 8 U.S.C. § 1255, and 8 CFR Part 245, together with subsequent USCIS and DHS public statements reported in June 2026.
 The official USCIS memorandum remains the primary authority; if USCIS publishes category-specific instructions or updates its Policy Manual, those materials may supersede parts of this analysis.

 • Adjustment of status has not been eliminated; it remains authorized by statute.